 You must run provsyns.sql as the portal schema owner.
 By default the portal schema is called PORTAL.
-An administrator can use Oracle Internet Directory to obtain the portal schema password as follows:
+An administrator can use Oracle Enterprise Manager 11g Fusion Middleware Control or WLST command to retrieve the portal schema password.
+To retrieve the Portal schema password, perform the steps in section Retrieving the Portal Schema Password in Oracle Fusion Middleware Administrator's Guide for Oracle Portal.